The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: Appendix

 is well defined.
-The space of the square-integrable cross sections of ${\cal O}(-2s)$ is a Hilbert space, and is also denoted by ${\cal H}$.
+The space of the square-integrable cross sections of ${\cal O}(-2s)$ is a Hilbert space, and is also denoted by ${\cal H}_s$.
 One can show that this scalar product is just $(\sqrt{2}P)^{-2\vert s\vert}$ times the familiar, standard $L_2$-scalar product of the two spinor fields (see \cite{StWi}).
+In quantum mechanics (see Appendix \ref{sub-A.2}), these square integrable totally symmetric spinor fields, or, equivalently, the corresponding cross sections of the line bundle ${\cal O}(-2s)$, play the role of the wave functions, while their domain, ${\cal S}$, is analogous to the mass-shell in the momentum space.